-Dr. Iliya Beylin and Dr. Natalia Cardona help patients from in and around Plantation and Coral Springs, Florida, who experience Achilles’ tendon ruptures.
+Dr. Iliya Beylin helps patients from in and around Plantation and Coral Springs, Florida, who experience Achilles’ tendon ruptures.
 This painful injury can lead to mobility issues and requires professional treatment to facilitate healing.
 Call or schedule an appointment online at the Foot and Ankle Associates of South Florida for effective treatment.

 What is an Achilles’ tendon rupture?

 When your Achilles’ tendon tears, it’s known as a rupture.
 Most patients say it feels like being kicked or shot behind the ankle.
 Achilles’ tendon ruptures cause significant pain and mobility issues.